jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

  - etc

-# Other important/interesting Aspects to reconsider about .NET 8
+# Other important/interesting Aspects to consider about .NET 8

-## Cross-platform

-.NET is cross-platform.
-It is not only cross-platform, but also cross-architecture (x86, x64, ARM, etc).

-> NOTE
->
-> There are parts of .NET like the UI related content where the cross-platform support is limited.

 ## Open source